XQ-Message-Inc/jssdk-core/README.md

 ##### XQ Message JS SDK sample application

-If you would like to see the JS SDK in action, please navigate to the [jssdk-example repo](https://github.com/xqmsg/jssdk-example).
+If you would like to see the JS SDK in action, please navigate to the [JSSDK examples repository](https://github.com/xqmsg/jssdk-examples).
 The project is intended to give the user a high-level overview of the encryption and decryption flow, as well as some sample implementations of core components

 ## Table of contents